 The German course in Year 9 is a beginners' course.
 The language is taught with a strong focus on oral expression in view of the fact that we want to see our pupils in a position to gain the most from and feel absolutely comfortable about.

 YEARS 10 & 11

 We currently use the Edexcel board for our IGCSE course and our goal is to put all our Germanists in a position where they can express most of their thoughts and ideas.
-The highly successful Year 10 exchange with the Johannesgymnasium in Lahnstein forms an integral part of our Year 10 curriculum.
-The pupils are hosted by extremely friendly local families and enjoy a very varied week-long programme of lessons, excursions, day trips to Cologne, Braubach, Boppard and Koblenz, as well as cultural outings.
+We are looking forward to continuing our links this year with the Johannesgymnasium in Lahnstein which forms an integral part of our Year 10 curriculum.

 Students can take German as an International Baccalaureat (IB) or A Level subject.